V0lk3n/V0lk3n.github.io/writeup/ByuCTF-2024/ByuCTF2024-WriteUp.md

 Let's try a basic injection using a quote and see what we got.

 Query : `@Porg Bot porg '`

 Full Query in the server side : `SELECT * FROM porgs WHERE name LIKE ''`

 <p align="center">
 	<img src="assets/img/misc/Porg-City/Bot-sqli_fail.png">
 </p>

-Hum, no answer from the bot, as the quote should make an error, and that we cannot see the error (as we seen in source code analyse), let's try to make a query a bit more advanced which should reply a result.
+Hum, no answer from the bot, as the quote should make an error, and that we cannot see the error (as we seen in source code analyse), let's try to make a query a bit more advanced which should be executed correctly and return a result.

 Query : `@Porg Bot porg ' OR 1=1 --`

 Full Query in the server side : `SELECT * FROM porgs WHERE name LIKE '' OR 1=1 --`

 <p align="center">